Amirhan-Taipovjan-Greatest-I/resource-pack-localization/README.md

 }
 ```

-## "What Translation Key should I use for the Description and what message should be in Fallback?"
+## "What Translation Key should I use for the Description and what Message should be in Fallback?"

 You can choose by Yourself... but if I was in Your place, then I prefer `"resourcepack.descriptionTranslation.<Resource Pack ID (or its Name, but w/o any spaces)>"` and as Fallback message I prefer to use `en_us.json` Description.

 ## "This is not working!"

 Oh no!
-Someone forgot, that translations appear only when Resource Pack used, not when it just appears as Available.
+Someone forgot, that Translations appear only when Resource Pack used, not when it just appears as Available.
-When Resource Pack appears as Available, then its own Description uses Fallback message.
+When Resource Pack appears as Available, then its own Description uses Fallback Message.
 When Resource Pack appears as Selected and then gets activated, then Description can be seen as translated.